maraisr/storybook-addon-grid/readme.md

 #### `columns?: number = 12`

-The number of columns to render.
+The number of columns guides.

 #### `gap?: string = '20px'`